Total Knee Replacement

 The knee is the largest joint in the body and having healthy knees is required to perform most everyday activities.

 The knee is made up of the lower end of the thighbone (femur), the upper end of the shinbone (tibia), and the kneecap (patella).
-The ends of these three bones where they touch are covered with articular cartilage, a smooth substance that protects the bones and enables them to move easily.
+The ends of these three bones are covered with articular cartilage, a smooth substance that protects the bones and enables them to move easily within the joint.

 The menisci are located between the femur and tibia.
 These C-shaped wedges act as "shock absorbers" that cushion the joint.